The Method Marketing

 Move the site without throwing away useful search equity.

-Current URLs, blog posts, metadata, internal links, and redirects need to be reviewed before production cutover.
+Current URLs, blog posts, metadata, internal links, and redirects need to be reviewed so the rebuild improves the site instead of resetting the scoreboard.

 04 Improve